Videos show detail of death of inmate at South Carolina jail

 Since the death, the sheriff said her agency is “evaluating options for global improvement, including a focus on mental health awareness,” noting she had seen “fellow officers take on mental health responsibilities that they are not equipped to handle.”

-In a news conference Friday, an attorney for the Sutherland family said that Sutherland’s mental health issues of schizophrenia and bipolar disorder were so severe he should never have been held in a nonmedical portion of the jail, and that the videos portrayed a “use of force that was so unnecessary and excessive that there are no words.”
-He said that the family is pursuing civil litigation against authorities.
+In a news conference Friday, an attorney for the Sutherland family said that Sutherland’s schizophrenia and bipolar disorder were so severe he should never have been held in a nonmedical portion of the jail, and that the videos portrayed a “use of force that was so unnecessary and excessive that there are no words.”
+He said that the family is pursuing civil litigation.

 “The video speaks for itself,” Mark Peper said, standing outside the jail.
 “He is clearly, clearly experiencing mental health issues that cannot be adequately addressed at a detention center.”